arkadiyt/ssrf_filter/README.md

 - `:params` — Hash of params to send with the request.
 - `:headers` — Hash of headers to send with the request.
 - `:body` — Body to send with the request.

+Returns:

+An [HTTPResponse](https://ruby-doc.org/stdlib-2.4.1/libdoc/net/http/rdoc/Net/HTTPResponse.html) object if the url was fetched safely, or throws an exception if it was unsafe.
+All exceptions inherit from `SsrfFilter::Error`.

 Examples: